Slurm#

 consistent and reproducible results.
 The salloc command is used to request and

 allocate resources interactively.
-By using salloc
+By using salloc, users can reserve a specific

 number of nodes, ensuring that no other jobs are scheduled on them during the